monikase/AI_Ethics/Fairness_Intervention_Playbook/3_INPR.md

 #### Parameters

-- **adversary weight ($\lambda$)** controlling the fairness–performance trade-off
+- **Adversary weight ($\lambda$)** controlling the fairness–performance trade-off
-- **adversary architecture complexity** (depth or size of adversary network)
+- **Adversary architecture complexity** (depth or size of adversary network)
-- **gradient scaling factor** controlling adversarial influence during training
+- **Gradient scaling factor** controlling adversarial influence during training

 ---

 #### Implementation Considerations

-- requires careful balancing of predictor and adversary training
+- Requires careful balancing of predictor and adversary training
-- improper hyperparameters may lead to **training instability**
+- Improper hyperparameters may lead to **training instability**
+- Adversarial weight ($\lambda$) is often **increased gradually during training** to stabilize learning
-- works best with **large datasets and neural network architectures**
+- Works best with **large datasets and neural network architectures**

 ---

 #### Use Cases

-- neural networks and deep learning models
+- Neural networks and deep learning models
-- representation learning tasks
+- Representation learning tasks
-- applications where bias emerges from **latent feature representations**
+- Applications where bias emerges from **latent feature representations**

 ---

 #### Advantages

-- effective at removing bias from learned representations
+- Effective at removing bias from learned representations
-- flexible and compatible with many neural network architectures
+- Flexible and compatible with many neural network architectures

 ---

 #### Limitations

-- computationally intensive
+- Computationally intensive
-- sensitive to hyperparameter selection
+- Sensitive to hyperparameter selection
-- training process may become unstable
+- Training process may become unstable

+---

+#### Intersectionality Consideration

+Standard adversarial approaches often train an adversary to predict a single protected attribute.
+However, discrimination may occur at **intersections of multiple identities** (for example, gender and race).

+To address intersectional bias, adversarial architectures can be extended by:

+- predicting **combinations of protected attributes**
+- using **multi-task adversaries** that predict multiple protected attributes simultaneously
+- applying hierarchical adversarial structures that monitor both individual attributes and their intersections

+These extensions help ensure that fairness protections apply to **all demographic subgroups**, including intersectional groups that may otherwise remain undetected.

 ---